Bingji98/Python-Tutorial/README.md

-# Python tutorial for company exams
+# Python tutorial for corporate exam